Learn how to order low carb Subway like an expert.

 The salad tasted great and felt more premium than I expected.
 It was good enough to lure me in a second time for another salad.

-For my second low carb Subway order, I got a Chopped Tuna Salad with bacon, oil, and vinaigrette.
+Another great option is the Chopped Tuna Salad with extra bacon, oil, and vinaigrette.

 I added some chopped spinach to my salad for free because it’s rich in magnesium which is helpful for preventing cramps and insomnia when on a low carb or keto diet.